 Benefits paid from the fund are financed by member and employer contributions together with investment earnings.
+Refer to page 10 of this Report for details.

-Productivity contributions, any additional/voluntary contributions to the Plan, together with any rollovers into NGS Super will be paid in addition to the defined benefit (the accumulation component)
+Productivity contributions, any additional/ voluntary contributions to the Plan, together with any rollovers into NGS Super will be paid in addition to the defined benefit (the accumulation component)

-PEGS members can choose their own investment option in relation to the accumulation component of their benefit - please refer to the NGS Super Member Guide dated 1 October 2011 for more information on Investment Choice.
+PEGS members can choose their own investment option in relation to the accumulation component of their benefit - please refer to the NGS Super Member Guide dated 1 March 2012 for more information on Investment Choice.